-If water gets behind the film there is a chance for the finish to blister, lose its adhesion, and peel off.
-Most people seem to understand and accept the consequences of water getting behind paint but they have a difficult time accepting that a “stain” can behave in the same manner.
-This not only applies to water-based products like Lifeline™, but can also happen with oil-based finishes if the surface is not properly prepared or the finish is not correctly applied.
+If water gets behind the film there is a chance for the finish to blister, lose its adhesion and peel off.
+Most people seem to understand and accept the consequences of water getting behind paint, but they have a difficult time accepting that a stain can behave in the same manner.
+This not only applies to water-based products like LIFELINE™, but can also happen with oil-based finishes if the surface is not properly prepared or the finish is not correctly applied.

 Two additional factors play a role in the susceptibility of a finish to peeling.
 The first is vapor permeability.
 The more vapor permeable a finish is, the less likely it will peel.
-However, even vapor permeable finishes like Lifeline can peel when applied too thickly, or if too many coats of finish are applied.
-That’s why we recommend thin coats of finish and maintenance coats of Advance™ topcoat only as needed!
+However, even vapor permeable finishes like LIFELINE can peel when applied too thickly, or if too many coats of finish are applied.
+That’s why we recommend thin coats of finish and maintenance coats of LIFELINE Advance™ topcoat only as needed!
 It is much more important to keep the surface clean than it is to apply an additional coat of topcoat every two to three years.
 Every coat that is applied will further reduce the vapor permeability to the point where water vapor can no longer escape from the wood without the risk of pushing some of the finish off.

 The second factor is surface preparation.
 Peeling issues can occur if cleaner residue remains on the surface of the wood after cleaning, an inappropriate cleaner like bleach was used to clean the wood without thoroughly rinsing and neutralizing it, or the surface was sanded too smooth before application.
-The presence of mill glaze, dirt, sanding dupeelingissues2st or other contaminates may also prevent adequate adhesion of the finish to the wood.
+The presence of mill glaze, dirt, sanding dust or other contaminates may also prevent adequate adhesion of the finish to the wood.
 Proper adhesion of the first coat of finish will not be attained if the application is made to wet or damp wood.

 Once the checks and fissures have opened, and a new coat of finish is applied, peeling rarely becomes an issue.
 That’s because during the application process the finish now has an opportunity to get into them, forming a water resistant barrier between the surface of the cracks and the bare wood [Figure 4].